blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post1.md

-Unsurprisingly, group-level turnout varies by state: each state has a different mix of eligible voters, with different distributions of age and education, etc.
+Unsurprisingly, group-level turnout varies by state: each state has a different mix of eligible voters, with different distributions of age and education, etc.  Below we chart the modeled 2020 VOC turnout, to illustrate the range seen among the states + DC:

 But group-level turnout varies widely by state
 *even once we account for the demographic differences among them*,